compareasiagroup/cgg_data_services_docs/source/index.html.md

-vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what is required-lixing tc_consent | has to be "true" attributes/funnel fiels | CRM have to receive funnel fields and value to display these information
+vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what is required-lixing providerCode | this is required providerName | this is required productCode | this is required productName | this is required tc_consent | has to be "true" attributes/application_form/application form fields | CRM have to receive application form fields and value to display these information

 ### optional fields
 utm_source, utm_campaign, utm_medium | if a customer is from a marketing platform (FB, Google, email), these fields must present source url | a link for user to retrieve customer last access page and some related information

-## Generating a lead record

-A Lead record will be created in Leads Module when customer submit funnel (email/phone submit before apply button click).
-No update rule applies, the system will create a new record everytime.

-### Required Query Parameters for Initial Event
+### Required Query Parameters for Subsequent Event -updating an existing record

 Parameter | Description
 --------- | -----------
+email| the new record need to have the same CGG ID as the record wishing to be updated (same email)
-email OR phone | A lead record will be created with email OR phone information vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | needs to be "postFromFunnel" tc_consent | has to be "true" attributes/funnel fields | all funnel fields and values need to be sent
+vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what is required-lixing providerCode | this is required providerName | this is required productCode | this field should be the same as the record wishing to be updated productName | this is required tc_consent | has to be "true" attributes/application_form/application form fields | CRM have to receive application form fields and value to display these information

-### optional fields
-utm
-source url
+## Generating an applicant record

+An applicant record will be created in applicants module on or after an application is completed. the applicant profile will be updated by the same CGG ID.

+### Required Query Parameters for Initial Event
 ## Custom functions

 ### Payment Guard - Hong Kong Travel Insurance